ZirwesSecurity/LinuxSecurity/docker.md

 In general, prefer multi-stage bulds:
 - Stage 1: install required tools and compile
 - Stage 2: create clean base image and copy only the compiled tools to it

+Also, be careful about which files are being exposed in the build context.
+Prefer a dedicated directory instead of `.` and use a `.dockerignore` file.

 TODO:
 - best way to create unprivileged user?